Skip to main content

 app.Listen(":3000")

-Now, you can load the files that are in the ./public directory:
+Now, you can access the files in the ./public directory via your browser:

 http://localhost:3000/hello.html